 Here are THREE BOOKS ( Vol. I, Vol. II, Vol. III ) and FOUR VIDEOS designed for the learner of Greek and the professional who wishes to explore the HISTORICAL GREEK PRONUNCIATION (HGP):

-A concise yet detailed Reference book on the development of the historical Greek sounds with special focus on 5th century BC pre-Eucleidean Attic letters and sounds and the inscriptional and papyrical evidence of the Κοινή ‘Koine’ Greek pronunciation.
-In light of that evidence, the second half of the book explains why Erasmian, rather than the historical Κοινή, is the preferred pronunciation of Greek in most institutions of higher learning outside of Greece, and highlights the severe (and generally unknown) effects that preference has had on Greek learning since the Renaissance.
+Recommended for students and professionals of Classical and/or Biblical Greek, this is a uniquely insightful Reference book with special focus on the historical evidence regarding Classical Attic sounds and the development of the Κοινή ‘Koine’ pronunciation.
+The book also explains why, despite that evidence, Erasmian, rather than the Historical Greek Pronunciation, is the pronunciation applied to Classical and ‘Koine’ Greek in most institutions of higher learning today, and highlights the effects that practice has had on Greek learning since the Renaissance.
 A bonus chapter compares and contrasts the Greek and English phonologies, while the appendices analyze the spelling and sounds of sample Attic inscriptions from the 5th and 4th century BC.
-VIDEO 1 is based on Vol. I.)
+VIDEO 1 is based on Vol. I.